WebOrigami/docs/src/content/framework/tutorial.md

 ## Define a template that creates text

 Instead of creating HTML directly in JavaScript, you can use one of many JavaScript-based template systems.
-For this tutorial, you'll use the [template system built into Graph Origami](templates.html).
+For this tutorial, you'll use the [template system built into Web Origami](templates.html).

 <span class="tutorialStep"></span> **Try it:** Using the Glitch user interface, create a new file called `index.orit`: Next to the `src` folder on the left, click the `⋮` icon, then **Add File to Folder**, then type `index.orit`.
 This will become the template file for your index page.